 Definition provided by: http://www.rcmp-grc.gc.ca

 It has been an issue forever.
 But why does it seem like the issue is getting worse?
-Children and teens are beginning to bully/be bullied so much earlier in life.
+Children and teens are starting to bully much earlier in life.
 It is having huge effects on the young population.
-Here are some alarming statistics about bullying from: http://www.cihr-irsc.gc.ca/
+Here are some alarming statistics about the issue from: http://www.cihr-irsc.gc.ca/

 - Canada is the 9th highest rate of bullying in 13 year olds

-- At least 1 in 3 teen students in Canada have reported being bullied
+- At least 1 in 3 teen students in Canada have reported bullying.

 - 47% of Canadian parents report having a child that has been a victim of bullying